 Skip to contents

-rhierMnlRwMixture implements an MCMC algorithm for a Bayesian multinomial logit model with a Hierarchical Additive Regression Trees (HART) prior.
+rhierMnlRwMixture implements an MCMC algorithm for a Bayesian hierarchical multinomial logit model with a Hierarchical Additive Regression Trees (HART) prior.
 HART is a hierarchical nonparametric prior that allows for flexible modeling of the representative consumer as a function of potentially many observed characteristics.
+Prior$bart allows for modeling the conditional mean of the normal prior.

 Usage